NAME: Augustine Bernard LODGE

 FATE: Returned to Australia – 1923

 Gus joined the Hamilton Senior cadets and was a Sergeant from 9 July 1911 to 25 May 1913 and a Lieutenant from 25 May 1913 until 28 August 1914.
-His service with the cadets ended at that time because a week earlier on 19 August 1914, Gus had enlisted for WW1.
-He was nineteen years and one month old and gave up commission to enlist, reverting to a Sergeant with the 8th Battalion.
+His service with the cadets ended because a week earlier, on 19 August 1914, Gus had enlisted for WW1.
+He was nineteen years and one month old and gave up a commission to enlist, reverting to a Sergeant with the 8th Battalion.
 He was the first son of James and Hannah Lodge to enlist and he left Australia for Egypt on 19 October 1914.

-The 8th Battalion were in the second wave at the landing at Gallipoli on 25 April 1915.
-Three days later, Gus was promoted to 2nd Lieutenant and soon after the battalion moved to Cape Helles for the first Battle of Krithia.
+The 8th Battalion was in the second wave at the landing at Gallipoli on 25 April 1915.
+Three days later, Gus was promoted to 2nd Lieutenant and soon after the battalion moved to Cape Helles for the First Battle of Krithia.
 On 23 July, the 8th Battalion was preparing for an enemy attack.
-What followed during the night was considered only enemy bluff, however Gus Lodge was shot in the the left arm.
+What followed during the night was considered only an enemy bluff, however, Gus Lodge was shot in the left arm.

 He was transferred to hospital on Malta and while there, he heard of his promotion to Lieutenant.
 Still requiring further hospitalisation, Gus was transferred to the 3rd London General Hospital at Wandsworth, England on 20 August.
 In his absence, Gus’ older brother Frank, serving with the 2nd Pioneer Battalion, arrived at Gallipoli.
 By the time Gus returned to the 8th Battalion on 21 February 1916, they were back in Egypt, located at Serapeum.